 Other offices: Bristol, London

-What we are looking for: We are looking for team players with real ambition, who relish responsibility and are as passionate about the success of the firm as we are.
+What we are looking for: Across our three offices, we are looking for team players with real ambition, who relish responsibility and are as passionate about the success of the firm as we are.

 What you'll do:We run a structured training and development programme, which aims to equip trainees with the key skills needed to be a successful solicitor, both technically and personally.
 Trainees spend six months in four different teams, working closely with a designated supervisor and receiving high levels of responsibility and client contact from an early stage.